rafecolton/docker-builder/README.md

 * can only add in one "Dockerfile"
 * can't easily exclude dirs / long file names (aufs limitation?)
-* generally make it more efficient to build in smaller layers to make pushing and pulling faster, etc
+* generally make it more efficient to build in smaller layers to make pushing and pulling faster, easier, more reliable, etc